gnalvesteffer/teardown-script-extender/README.md

 4. On VC++ Directories set your include/library directories for GLEW and MS Detours
 5. Everything should be ready to build.

-## Important
-* Make sure to change the output directory, and the debug working directory / command to the game's folder and exe
-* If you got any questions you can contact me at **Nahu#0331**

 ## Special thanks to
 * [SK83RJOSH](https://github.com/SK83RJOSH) | Seriously, [this](https://github.com/SK83RJOSH/Teardown) helped me so much, than you
 * [Xorberax](https://github.com/ss-gnalvesteffer)